ldm0/reference/src/type-coercions.md

     && b != capturing Closure:
     return FnPtr

-  // Coerce(x, y) returns true when x can be coerced to y if Coerce(b, a):
+  // Coerce(x, y) returns true when x can be coerced to y by coercion described
+  // in previous sections of this page. if Coerce(b, a):
     return a
   if Coerce(a, b):
     return b

   // LubCoerce failed
-  emits error
+  emit type error

-LubCoerce(vars):
+LubCoerce(vars...):
   result = vars.get(0)
   for var in vars[1..]:
     result = Lub(result, var)